MaxLap/activerecord_follow_assoc/INTRODUCTION.md

 * In the second example, because the associations are `belongs_to`, the `flap_map` could have just been `map`.

-`flat_map` way: You use the associations directly until you have an array from using a `has_many` association, then you use `flat_map` for each associations.
+`flat_map` way: You use the associations directly until you have an array from using a `has_many` association, then you use `flat_map` for the remaining associations.

 Nested query way: You nest the queries within one another, so you only have to do a single one.
 This usually has better performance since you need to load less records.